edgaralenpwn/primestoneSentinel/README.md

 # Primestone Sentinel

-An all-powerful toolset for Primestone.
-That probably doesnt work.
+An all-powerful toolset for Primestone that probably doesnt work.